flutter/flutter/specs/style.md

 }
 ```

-Each frame, at some defined point relative to requestAnimationFrame():
+Each frame, at some defined point relative to requestAnimationFrame(),
- - If a rule starts applying to an element, sky:core calls thatElement.style.add(rule.styles, rule.pseudoElement);
+if a Rule has started applying, or a Rule stopped applying, to an
- - If a rule stops applying to an element, sky:core calls thatElement.style.remove(rule.styles, rule.pseudoElement);
+element, sky:core calls thatElement.style.clearFrameStyles() and then,

-TODO(ianh): fix the above so that rule order is maintained
+for each Rule that now applies, calls
+thatElement.style.addFrameStyles() with the relevant StyleDeclaration
+and pseudoElement from each such Rule.

 Cascade